patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/progress/progress.md

 ![progress-bar](./img/progress-bar-in-dashboard.png)

-On the dashboard view use a progress bar to track the trends within the card components on the page.
+On the dashboard view, use a progress bar to track the trends within the card components on the page.

 **How to use a progress bar when a file is downloading**

 ![progress-bar](./img/progress-bar-file-downloading.png)

-When a file is downloading use the toast notification component and a progress bar to demonstrate the progress achieved.
+When a file is downloading, use the toast notification component and a progress bar to demonstrate the progress achieved.

 **How to use a progress bar in a wizard**